mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl channel remove].
+   This command will be replaced in a future release with the mmctl command `mmctl channel remove <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-channel-remove>`__.

 Description
     Remove users from a channel.